 You may be asking what is freezer paper doing in an article on a sewing and craft site?
-Well, freezer paper is not just for the kitchen.
-This waxed paper can be used for making labels, printing fabric and creating stencils for painting.
+Well, freezer paper is not just for the kitchen and wrapping foods.
+This waxed paper can be used for making labels, printing fabric, and creating stencils for painting.
+This tutorial will answer all your questions on what is freezer paper as well as how do you use freezer paper.

 What is Freezer Paper?

 Freezer paper is a kitchen paper product with a plastic or wax coating on just one side.
-It is thick, slightly stiff, and is white and slightly translucent.
+It is stiff, white in color, and slightly translucent.
+Freezer paper is a thick paper with high durability.
+As one side is coated with wax or plastic, this makes it resistant to water and air which helps preserve any food stored with it.

 Why Does Freezer Paper Stick to Fabric?